grechaw/marklogic-rdf4j/docs/client-side-parsing.md

 * We speculate that the better improvement for jj's reflects better perf of a cluster
 * DMSDK batch size of 200 seems to perform optimally -- big enough payloads, but keeps server load more constanct.
 * size of payload makes big difference in turtle vs. ntriples over the wire.
+* Note how adding more threads ceases to improve performance at some point.

 Generally speaking, we want to accomplish two things with this effort: